Luxe Lance Division / LUXELANCE

 Luxe Lance Division emerged in 2950, founded by two enigmatic figures known only as “Quiet” and Xander.
 Intelligence suggests both are former UEE military operatives with redacted service records, possibly tied to black ops units.
 Operating out of unregistered outposts in the Stanton system, LLD initially took low-profile security contracts for independent mining outfits.
 Their early operations were marked by excessive force, with reports of entire pirate crews being slaughtered rather than detained.

 The first documented “bloodbath” occurred in late 2950 near microTech.
 Hired to protect a shipment of refined hadanite, LLD ambushed a coalition of outlaw raiders attempting to seize the cargo.
 Rather than repelling the attack, LLD lured the raiders into a derelict asteroid mining facility, where they were systematically hunted and executed.
-Survivors were tortured, and the killings were broadcast on Spectrum with a chilling message: “Luxe Lance Division does not negotiate.”
+Survivors were tortured, and the killings were broadcast on Spectrum as a warning to rivals.
 The incident claimed 47 lives and cemented LLD’s reputation for brutality.
 The UEE Advocacy issued a formal censure but lacked jurisdiction to act on unclaimed territory.

 2951–2952: Rise to Infamy and the Second Bloodbath